-To ensure gaps in internet service all across Strathcona County are recognized, residents and businesses are encouraged to complete an online internet speed test administered by the Canadian Internet Registration Authority (CIRA), a non-profit organization that develops and implements policies that support Canada’s internet community.
+The test is administered by the Canadian Internet Registration Authority (CIRA), a non-profit organization that develops and implements policies that support Canada’s internet community.
 The data is collected and aggregated into a dataset.

 Each internet service provider (ISP) currently operating in the County is a private organization and is solely responsible for maintaining and upgrading their infrastructure, and for their service levels.
 At this time, Strathcona County’s role is for permitting related to internet infrastructure.

 2. Why is the urban residential area not in scope for the Broadband Services initiative?Permanent link to Why is the urban residential area not in scope for the Broadband Services initiative?